stdunbar/snapshot-lamda/README.md

 [WARNING] See https://maven.apache.org/plugins/maven-shade-plugin/<br />
 </blockquote>

-I'll admit I'm not a fan of "trust me, it's likely ok"  I haven't spent the time to update `pom.xml` to exclude the duplicate files at this point.
+I'll admit I'm not a fan of "trust me, it's likely ok" type of warnings.
+I haven't spent the time to update `pom.xml` to exclude the duplicate files at this point.

 Another option for the build is using code from [Microlam](https://microlam.io/).
-I have seen debates about the use of the Maven shade plugin and, while I'm not positive I agree with all the negatives the warnings are a bit concerning.
+I have seen debates about the use of the Maven shade plugin and, while I'm not positive I agree with all the negatives, the warnings are a bit concerning.
 So if you compile with:

 `mvn clean package -Pmicrolam`